A Mathematical Explanation of Transformers: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a novel operator-theoretic framework that interprets the Transformer architecture as a discretized operator-splitting scheme for a continuous integro-differential equation.
 Within this formulation, core components of the Transformer—such as self-attention, layer normalization, and feedforward networks—are rigorously derived as substeps in a structured variational process and operator-splitting techniques.
 This approach establishes a unified mathematical foundation that applies broadly to Transformer-based models, including the original Transformer \cite{vaswani2017attention}, Vision Transformer (ViT) \cite{dosovitskiyimage}, and Convolutional vision Transformer (CvT) \cite{wu2021cvt}.
 By bridging deep learning architectures with continuous mathematical modeling, our framework advances theoretical understanding and offers a principled pathway for the design, analysis, and control of future neural architectures.

-We believe this perspective will stimulate further developments in both the theoretical analysis and practical refinement of attention-based models.
+Our continuous formulation offers a principled basis for deriving new architectures through alternative numerical discretization schemes, potentially leading to models with improved stability.
+It also enables the use of PDE theory to analyze Transformer properties such as stability, approximation power, and convergence.
+Furthermore, framing the network as an optimal control problem links deep learning to control theory, which may inspire new optimization algorithms and insights into training dynamics.

+Our framework currently considers ReLU activation in the feedforward layer and only focuses on the transformer block of \cite{vaswani2017attention}.
+Following this work, possible future directions include generalizing this framework to incorporate general activation functions, incorporation of discrete inductive biases such as positional encodings into the continuous formulation, and a more rigorous analysis of the well-posedness and regularity of the underlying integro-differential equation.

+We believe the continuous operator perspective introduced here not only deepens the theoretical understanding of Transformers but also provides a flexible and principled foundation for the next generation of attention-based models.
+By continuing to explore the intersection of continuous dynamical systems, operator splitting, and deep learning, we hope to further bridge the gap between applied architecture design and rigorous mathematical analysis.